BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - be stored by the DCG,
 - suffice the UI interactions,
 - suffice the SP interactions and
+- suffice the DB interactions.
 - suffice the FE interactions.

-Hence, the CS shall form a class hierarchy whiich roots to a base class visualizing the interfaces defined in the previous sections (e.g. IDCG).
+Hence, the CS shall form a class hierarchy which roots to a base class visualizing the interfaces defined in the previous sections (e.g. IDCG).

 ```
 // ~/src/system/Abstract_CS_Base.h